Kevin Kouzmanoff: Kansas City Royals

 On January 14, 2012, Kouzmanoff signed a minor league deal that included an invitation to Spring training with the Kansas City Royals.
 If he made it to the majors, he would have earned $1 million, with up to $300,000 in incentives related to plate appearances.

 Kouzmanoff did not make it to the major leagues in 2012, instead splitting his time with Triple-A Omaha and Double-A Northwest Arkansas, where he hit .276/.309/.382 with 2 HR and 46 RBI in 90 games combined.

 Miami Marlins

 On November 3, 2012, Kouzmanoff signed a minor league deal with the Miami Marlins with an invitation to spring training.
 He was granted free agency on November 5, 2013.

 Texas Rangers

 Kouzmanoff signed a minor league deal with the Texas Rangers on December 12, 2013.
 He was called up to the Major Leagues on April 9, 2014, to replace the injured Adrián Beltré.
 He hit safely in his first 10 games with the Rangers.
-He was named American League Player of the Week in his first week as a Ranger, batting .345 with eight RBIs, six runs scored, and four doubles.
+He was named American League Player of the Week in his first week with his new team, batting .345 with eight RBI, six runs scored, and four doubles.
 He also had a .690 slugging percentage, which was tied for third in the league.
-He ultimately appeared in 13 games for the Rangers, hitting .362 on the season, with 2 HR and 10 RBI.
-He was granted free agency on October 7, 2014.
+He ultimately appeared in 13 games for the Rangers, hitting .362 on the season, with two home runs and 10 RBI.
+On October 6, Kouzmanoff was removed from the 40–man roster and sent outright to the Triple-A Round Rock Express.
+He elected free agency the following day.

+Coaching career

+Kouzmanoff was named hitting coach of the Stockton Ports, the Single-A affiliate of the Oakland Athletics, for the 2023 season.
+Kouzmanoff was named hitting coach of the Lansing Lugnuts for the 2024 season.
+On February 5, 2025, the Athletics announced Kouzmanoff as the assistant hitting coach for their Triple-A affiliate, the Las Vegas Aviators.